 Groupon operates in cities all over the US and in Europe and there seem to be comparable services worldwide.
 It’s worth looking up.
 And when you get home, just cancel the e-mails and you’ll stop getting them.
 I actually found it fun to see what the deal was each day in Auckland prior to our departure.
 I learned about a lot of new places within the city that I’d never heard of before.

-So, we headed out on the whale watching trip on a beautiful sunny afternoon.
+We headed out on the whale watching trip on a beautiful sunny afternoon.
 Though it was a lovely boat ride, for the first 3 hours we pretty much cruised around aimlessly searching for dolphins or whales and not finding anything.
-Now, I’ve only been whale-watching twice (Maui and Cabo – both during high season) but both times we found whales quickly and they were everywhere, it was really exciting!
+Now, I’ve only been whale-watching twice (Maui and Cabo – both during high season), but both times we found whales quickly and they were everywhere, it was really exciting!
 Not this time.

-But just when I was thanking my lucky stars that I only paid $49 for this, we finally came across hundreds of dolphins who came straight to us and swam alongside the boat (I’ve included some video of that with the photo gallery this week – it was awesome).
+But just when I was thanking my lucky stars that I only paid $49 for this, we finally came across hundreds of dolphins who came straight to us and swam alongside the boat – it was awesome.
 Unfortunately, we only had a few minutes with them before it was time to turn back.
-The company did give us a free lifetime voucher to try the cruise again sometime.
+Since we didn’t see much, the company did give us a free lifetime voucher to try the cruise again sometime.
 Hopefully, we’ll get a chance to use it.

 On Saturday, we started out the day with a trip up the to the observation deck of the Sky Tower.
 Coming in at 1,076 ft tall, Auckland’s famous Sky Tower is the tallest structure in the southern hemisphere.
 And since it’s in New Zealand – land of bungy jumping – you have a number of options for your Sky Tower experience.